dusadrian/academic/content/publication/2015-eQMC/index.md

 ﻿---
 featured: false

-authors: ["Adrian Dușa", "Alrik Thiem"]
+authors:
+- Adrian Dușa
+- Alrik Thiem

 title: "Enhancing the Minimization of Boolean and Multivalue Output Functions With eQMC"